Goldilocks Isolation: High Performance VMs with Edera: Background

-Unlike hypervisor virtualization, OS virtualization includes the shared kernel in the trusted computing base (TCB).
-By including the kernel in the TCB, OS virtualization has weaker isolation.
+\textbf{Isolation Comparison} Unlike hypervisor virtualization, OS virtualization includes the shared kernel in the trusted computing base (TCB).
+With this larger TCB, OS virtualization has weaker isolation.
 This difference can be seen in practice in the abundance of container escape attacks on systems using OS virtualization~\cite{CVE-2022-0847, CVE-2022-0492, CVE-2022-0185, CVE-2022-23648, CVE-2022-0811, CVE-2024-0132}.
 These attacks occur despite the use of Linux isolation techniques because the kernel is part of the TCB, and applications are thus vulnerable to flaws in the kernel design.
 The shared OS and larger TCB increases the attack surface of OS virtualization, allowing privilege escalation, side channel attacks, and information leakage between containers.
-Despite this, OS virtualization is common in practice because of its speed and the large ecosystem built around container orchestration technologies like Kubernetes.
+Despite this, OS virtualization is common in practice because of its speed, cost savings, and the large ecosystem built around container orchestration technologies like Kubernetes.